The superficial perineal pouch is an anatomic space below the perineal membrane in the urogenital triangle of the perineum.

 Unlike the standard VACTERL association which is sporadic, the VACTERL-H is hereditary with both X-linked 3 and autosomal recessive 2 inheritan...

-The vagina is a midline fibromuscular tubular structure positioned in the female perineum extending superiorly to the cervix and uterus in the pelvis.
+The vagina is a midline fibromuscular tubular organ positioned in the female perineum extending superiorly from the vulva, to the cervix and uterus in the pelvis.

 Vaginal atresia refers to a spectrum of anomalies comprising of failure to form a part or all of the vagina.